 I am only able to offer services in English at this time.
 I am currently vigorously studying the Polish language and one day hope to be fluent enough to incorporate Polish into my practice.
 I do find that for some Poles it can be easier for them to do therapy in English because it assists in stepping outside of themselves and makes it easier to talk about difficult topics.

 What can I expect from the first session?

-Since it is important to start right, the initial consultation session will last for an hour and we will have to devote some time to paperwork, going over my policies, gathering background information as well as getting to know one another.
+Since it is important to start right, we will have to devote some time to going over my policies, gathering background information as well as getting to know one another.
 During the initial consultation (also 50 minutes) we will discuss how therapy works, what to expect, as well as talk about what brings you to therapy and your goals for therapy.